laravel/cashier-mollie/docs/02-subscriptions.md

 Coupon handling in Cashier Mollie is designed with full flexibility in mind.

-Coupons can be defined in `config/cashier_coupons.php`.
+Coupons can be defined in `config/cashier_coupons.php` and coupons it's for subscriptions only

 You can provide your own coupon handler by extending `\Cashier\Discount\BaseCouponHandler`.